JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Details of Rendered Datasets

-The Lumos dataset~\cite{yeh2022learning} provides thousands of synthetic face images captured in virtual lightroom created inside a 3D design software.
+The Lumos dataset~\citep{yeh2022learning} provides thousands of synthetic face images captured in virtual lightroom created inside a 3D design software.
 For each image, various intrinsic sub-components such as albedo, shadow, sub-surface scattering, specular etc. are also provided.
 We combine these sub-components to obtain albedo, shading, and specular maps used to train our GANs.
-We leverage the facial image alignment method used for the FFHQ dataset~\cite{karras2018progressive,karras2019style} to pre-process each image in the Lumos dataset.
+We leverage the facial image alignment method used for the FFHQ dataset~\citep{karras2018progressive,karras2019stylebased} to pre-process each image in the Lumos dataset.
 Such pre-processing ensures that all the facial images are aligned in the same fashion, thus improving GAN training and allowing us to test our method on the real images from FFHQ.

-\textbf{Data preparation pipeline for faces. }The Lumos synthetic dataset provides several image components for each face such as shadow, sub-surface scattering, coat, and sheen.
+The Lumos synthetic dataset provides several image components for each face such as shadow, sub-surface scattering, coat, and sheen.
 While we use the albedo component directly from the dataset, we use the following strategy to obtain the shading and specular components for each image and train our GANs:

 We continue to use the Eq.~\ref{eq:finalim} for faces as well in order to combine albedo, shading, and specular to get the final image.
-Our tone-mapping functions for the Lumos dataset are similar to the Materials dataset: for albedo we use gamma/sRGB tone-mapping with $\gamma=2.4$, while for shading and specular, we use Reinhard tone-mapping \cite{articleReinhardTM}.
+Our tone-mapping functions for the Lumos dataset are similar to the Materials dataset: for albedo we use gamma/sRGB tone-mapping with $\gamma=2.4$, while for shading and specular, we use Reinhard tone-mapping~\citep{articleReinhardTM}.